violet-sto/TGSA/README.md

 ## Step1: Data Preprocessing
 - `data/CellLines_DepMap/CCLE_580_18281/census_706/` - Raw genetic profiles from CCLE and the processed features.
 You can also preprocess your own data with `preprocess_gene.py`.

-- `data/similarity_augment/` - Directory `edge` contains edges of heterogeneous graphs; directory `parameter` contains parameters needed in finetuning TGDRP or TGDRP_pre; directory `dict` contains dictionaries for mapping between drug data or cell line data.
+- `data/similarity_augment/` - Directory `edge` contains edges of heterogeneous graphs; directory `parameter` contains parameters needed in finetuning TGDRP or TGDRP_pre; directory `dict` contains necessary data and dictionaries for mapping between drug data or cell line data.

 - `data/Drugs/drug_smiles.csv` - SMILES for 170 drugs.
 You can generate pyg graph object with `smiles2graph.py`